3 Steps To Satisfaction Up / Mass Shootings Down

 Made famous by President Teddy Roosevelt

-A friend of adult Aaron Stark transformed Aaron’s intentions by his satisfying needs:
+A friend of teenager Aaron Stark transformed Aaron’s intention to become a mass shooter by his satisfying needs:

 Physical needs: shower and food